 Student Activities and Personal Development

 The time spent at Girton can be life-changing for our students, in part because of the opportunities afforded for travel during their course of studies and the wide range of extracurricular activities, including sport, music and the creative arts, that they can take part in.
 These opportunities need to available to every Girton student, and not dependent on whether they can afford them.
 We welcome donations to a variety of funds, ranging from Travel and Sports Awards to the Choir.

-The Music Performance Fund
+The Susan J. Smith Fund for Music Performance

 Supporting Academic, Personal and Sporting Achievement